mendix/docs/content/en/docs/appstore/modules/saml.md

 You can choose what you want to enter for the **Entity Id**, **Organization**, and **Contact person**.
 There are no limitations.
 These should be in line with the policies of the IdP, since all this information is for their reference.

-* **Allow IdP Discovery** – When using multiple IdPs, this determines whether you allow users to get a list of all available IdPs if they have not specified a specific IdP in the login request.
-When going to `/SSO/`, if you have only one active IdP, the module will use the active IdP by default.
-If you have multiple IdPs, it is required to include the IdP in the URL.
-This can be done by using the URL `/SSO/login/[IdP Alias]` or `/SSO/login?_idp_id=[IdP_Alias]`.
-* **Keep Log Files** – All login attempts are tracked in the **SAMLRequest** and **SSOLog** entities.
-This attribute configures how long those records are kept before removing them.
+* **Log available days** – If **Log SAML Requests** is checked in the IdP configuration, all login attempts are tracked in the **SAMLRequest** and **SSOLog** entities.
+This setting configures how long those records are kept before removing them.
 A scheduled event runs daily to remove all the files outside that date range.
 This value is mandatory.
-When keeping it 0, all records will be removed daily.
+If it is set to 0, all records will be removed daily.
 * **Use Encryption** – This allows the encryption of any messages being sent from the SP to the IdP.
 This is in addition to the encryption provided by using a secure HTTPS connection.
 If encryption is chosen, all the messages going out to the IdP will be encrypted, and a self-signed certificate will be generated and stored in the key store.
 Changing the encryption requires all IdPs to re-import the new metadata file.

     If you choose to use encryption, you will need to select the appropriate values: